 TYPE: DRUM-LOADING SINGLE-SHOT BLASTER

-PROPULSION METHOD: DIRECT-PLUNGER

-CAPACITY: 25 ROUNDS

 RATE OF FIRE: 1-2 DARTS PER SECOND; 3 PER SECOND USING SLAM FIRE

-AMMO TYPE: ELITE DARTS

-RANGE: 75 FEET (23M)

-TACTICAL RAILS: 2

-BLASTER LENGTH: 20.5 (52cm) INCHES
+BLASTER LENGTH: 20.5 (52CM) INCHES

-YEAR RELEASED: 2012

-60 HEAVY BLASTERS >> The Rampage blaster was one of the first releases in NERF's N-Stike Elite lineup and was designed to be a successor to the Raider CS-35 blaster (page 57).
-Though it has a slightly smaller capacity than the Raider model, the Rampage blaster excels in accuracy and range, thanks to the improved internal mechanism and high-flying N-Strike Elite darts.
+The Rampage blaster was one of the first releases in the NERF N-Stike Elite lineup and was designed to be a successor to the Raider CS-35 blaster (page 57).
+Though it has a slightly smaller capacity than the Raider model, the Rampage blaster excels in accuracy and range, thanks to the improved internal mechanism and high-flying N-Strike Elite Darts.

 To load the Rampage blaster, pull the priming handle back and hold the clip-release button to eject the drum from the left side of the blaster.
 Once the drum is clicked back into place, slide the priming handle forward.
 Pump the handle backward and forward to prime and pull the trigger to fire.
-To slam fire, hold down the trigger while sliding the priming handle rapidly back and forth.
+To Slam Fire, hold down the trigger while sliding the priming handle rapidly back and forth.